VladyslavKutsevolov/Diet-app/README.md

 # Diet-app
-App that helps you to maintain daily calories balace
+App that helps you to maintain daily calories balance